Olivier-Boudeville/us-web/doc/us-web-access-logging.rst

 ..
   Note:: Currently we do not perform log analysis anymore, due to bugs in Awstats (at least 7.7.1, build 20180105):

-  - only the main page for a given site (ex: ``awstats-for-foo.bar.org.html``) is generated: the configuration file (ex: ``awstats-for-foo.bar.org.conf``) does not specify a target generation location, and the main page is just output on standard output and redirected by US-Web to the right main file
+  - only the main page for a given site (e.g. ``awstats-for-foo.bar.org.html``) is generated: the configuration file (e.g. ``awstats-for-foo.bar.org.conf``) does not specify a target generation location, and the main page is just output on standard output and redirected by US-Web to the right main file
-  - moreover, even if these other files were generated (and in the correct place), the link to them from the main page would be invalid, as it includes their full path (ex: pointing to ``awstats./var/local/us-web/data/awstats-vhost-configs/awstats-for-foo.bar.org.conf.osdetail.html``)
+  - moreover, even if these other files were generated (and in the correct place), the link to them from the main page would be invalid, as it includes their full path (e.g. pointing to ``awstats./var/local/us-web/data/awstats-vhost-configs/awstats-for-foo.bar.org.conf.osdetail.html``)

    A solution would be to have Awstats fixed (unlikely?) or to allow the US-Web server to write to one of the only awstats-enabled system directories, such as ``/usr/local/etc/awstats``.

- .. ex:
+ .. e.g.
 	- /var/XXX/www/Meta-XXX/awstats-for-XXX.org.html
 	- /var/local/us-web/data/awstats-vhost-configs/awstats-for-XXX.org.conf
 	- <a href="awstats./var/local/us-web/data/awstats-vhost-configs/awstats-for-XXX.conf.osdetail.html"